rntrp/default-method-lookup-utils/README.md

 1. invoke the overridden default method on an instance (yes, it's possible)
 2. delegate the invocation call to the default method when using `java.lang.reflect.Proxy`

-## Invoking overridden default methods
+## Invoking Overridden Default Methods

 First, we implement the interface, e.g. by instantiating an anonymous class: